noahitall/PimGarden/README.md

 - Privacy-focused design
 - Import contacts from your device
 - Organize entities into people, groups, and topics
-- Track interaction scores for each entity
+- Track interaction scores for each entity with customizable scoring and decay settings
-- Visualize interaction history with spark charts
+- Visualize interaction history with spark charts in both full and compact views
 - Consistent UI across all screens
 - Full display of entity names on cards for better readability
 - Clean, minimalist card design with larger photos and names